15 Grand Summer Adventures

 As the snow melts and the rivers swell in Grand County, our thoughts turn to the simple pleasures of summer... like these...

-Routt National Forest, established in 1905 and named after John Routt the first governor of Colorado, spans over 1,125,438 acres in the Northwest Colorado region.
+Routt National Forest, established in 1905 and named after John Routt, the first governor of Colorado, spans over 1,125,438 acres in the Northwest Colorado region.
 Many of those acres are within Grand County’s borders, but Routt National Forest also expands into Routt, Jackson, Rio Blanco, Moffat, and Garfield counties.
-The Continental Divide splits the forest in half, causing the East part of the forest to drain into the North Platte River and the west drained by the Yampa River.
+The Continental Divide splits the forest in half, causing the East portion of the forest to drain into the North Platte River and the West portion to drain into the Yampa River.

 For more information regarding camping restrictions, current road and trail conditions, and more, contact the Forest Service Parks Ranger District or call (970) 723-2700.